mdn/content/files/en-us/web/http/caching/index.md

 #### Private and public caches

 The "public" directive indicates that the response may be cached by any cache.
-This can be useful if pages with HTTP authentication or response status codes that aren't normally cacheable should now be cached.
+This can be useful if pages with HTTP authentication or response status codes that aren't normally cacheable should not be cached.

 On the other hand, "private" indicates that the response is intended for a single user only and must not be stored by a shared cache.
 A private browser cache may store the response in this case.